 A designation used for a student who does not do passing work in a Pass/No Credit class.
 The designation can also be used when a student has not attended, or attended but not completed any work that can be evaluated in a credit class or workshop that does not follow the traditional academic term.

 P - Pass

 You may earn credit for a course which is graded on a pass/no credit basis.
 The "P" grade denotes a level of accomplishment of "C" or higher.
-You may apply a maximum of 24 credits of "pass" grades toward a degree.

 W - Withdrawal

 A student-initiated withdrawal.
 See page 10.